RenanMonteiroS/OSI/README.md

 ### /login

 **[POST] Method**
+Generates and returns a JWT token, with `userId`, `userEmail` and a `tokenExpiration` as payload.
+The token have an expiration time of 30 minutes.
-Generates and returns a JWT token, with `userId` and `userEmail` as payload The generated JWT uses the secret configured in `config.conf` file, in the [JWT] section.
+The generated JWT uses the secret configured in `config.conf` file, in the [JWT] section.

 **Expects:**